 |week 7||5 min||1 min||42 min|

 |Tuesday:||Run/walk 20-30 min (weeks 1-6); 30-40 min (weeks 7-12)|

 |Thursday:||Run/walk 20-30 min (weeks 1-6); 30-40 min (weeks 7-12)|

 Pre-Conditioners meet at the general all-club meetup at 7:00 on Saturday mornings.
 Mid-week runs are on your own, but you’ll frequently find other Pre-Conditioners out at the Rose Bowl on Tuesday and Thursday evenings.
 Training groups meet just south of the Rose Bowl Aquatics Center on the south end of Lot I. Check the Pacers calendar to verify specific location and time as conflicts occasionally cause a change in location.

 As with any Pacer program or run, all you need is a water bottle and some comfortable running shoes.
 We also recommend a sports watch or phone with a run tracker app (loads of Pacers are on Strava or Garmin), but it is by no means required.

 In order to get the most out of your training, we have these recommendations to keep you motivated and enjoying your workouts:

 - Always consult your healthcare provider before beginning any exercise program.

-- If you feel any pain while running, stop immediately and let your coach know.
+- If you feel any pain while running, stop immediately and let your coach/team doctor know.